Anwar097yy7666/rental/README.md

 ![frame_firefox_mac_dark (1)](https://user-images.githubusercontent.com/80502833/187230764-e1bb2b44-c221-4529-ba73-a2261e636372.png)

-<h1 align="center">Car Rental Website Project</h1>
+<h1 align="center">MaroVoitures - Car Rental Website Project</h1>

-This is a project for a car rental website.
-It is a project for the College Mini Project.
+This is a school project for a car rental website developed as part of the College Mini Project.
+The goal of this project is to create a functional and interactive website for renting cars, including user login, car listings, reservations, and admin management.

 ## Table of Contents